rrbauman/Election_Analysis/README.md

 votes based on requirements of how many candidates are eligible to run.

 # Challenge Overview
-Was difficult and time comsuming - but using Python is fun.
+Was difficult and time comsuming to do the assignment but the challenge was a bit easier as I had everything in place from the assignment.

-## Challange Summary